-Vertical nav
+Example of Vertical nav - default

 React documentation